justsaumit/go-fis-api/README.md

 # Golang Backend API using Echo for FSI(File System Integrity) Application
 Developing a simple Golang backend API using the [Echo framework](https://github.com/labstack/echo).
-This API stores IDs and their corresponding hashes in a SQL server and provides functionality to verify if a given hash matches the stored hash for a specific ID, thereby providing integrity service that aligns with the CIA (Confidentiality, Integrity, Availability) triad for data security.
+This API stores IDs and their corresponding hashes in a SQL server and provides functionality to verify if a given hash matches the stored hash for a specific ID.
+All the communication between the Application and API will secured using TLS encryption(HTTPS).
+Thereby providing both confidentiality and integrity service that aligns with the CIA (Confidentiality, Integrity, Availability) triad for data security.

 ## Getting Started